Remove unneeded startup programs with CCleaner

 Window XP users should choose All Programs, find CCleaner folder and click CCleaner:

 Windows Vista and 7 users should type "ccleaner" into Search box and click CCleaner in search results.

-Click Tools on the left side of CCleaner and then click Startup tab.
+Open Tools tab from the left side of CCleaner window and then click Startup tab.
 Make sure that the Windows tab is open.

-This will open a list of programs that start automatically with Windows.
+This opens a list of programs that start automatically with Windows.